 § 8.21 Seeking to Remove an Attorney for the Minor Child or Guardian ad Litem

 As of October 1, 2014, new standards have been implemented by which a parent may seek the removal of a child’s representative.
-Previously, in order to obtain standing, a party had to show that his or her case was prejudiced by the child’s representative.
+Previously, to obtain standing, a party had to show that his or her case was prejudiced by the child’s representative.
 The new legislation provides automatic standing for a parent.
 Conn.
 Gen. Stat. § 46b-12c.
 A child’s representative may be removed for failing to follow the Code of Conduct for Counsel for the Minor Child and Guardian ad Litem or for failing to comply with the court’s appointment order.
 The matter may be referred to family relations for an attempted resolution and barring that, the court will have a hearing.
 Conn.
 Gen. Stat. § 46b-12c.
-The new legislation does not indicate whether it applies to appointments made prior to October 1, 2014 or only to those after October 1, 2014.

 Prior to October 1, 2014, an attorney for the minor child and a guardian ad litem were court-appointed representatives for the child.
 Without a showing of prejudice to his or her case or a bias that affected the outcome of the proceedings, a parent did not have standing to seek removal of the child’s representative.
 Keenan v.
 Casillo, 149 Conn.
 App.
 642 (2014) and Lord v.
 Lord, 44 Conn.
 App.
 370 (1997).
 The prejudice must impede the moving party in prosecuting his or her action.
 Strobel v.
 Strobel, 64 Conn.
 App.
 614 (2001) and Wilkinson v.
 Weigand, 1997 Conn.
 Super.
 LEXIS 2086 (1997).